 RCC is the most common type of kidney cancer, but there are other less common types:

-This can begin in the ureter or in the renal pelvis, where the kidney and ureter meet.
+- Urothelial carcinoma (or transitional cell carcinoma) – this can begin in the ureter or in the renal pelvis, where the kidney and ureter meet.
 Urothelial carcinoma of the kidney or ureter behaves and is treated like bladder cancer (another type of urothelial cancer), rather than like RCC.
-See Understanding Bladder Cancer.

-This is the most common type of kidney cancer in younger children, but it is still rare.
-Visit childrenscancer.canceraustralia.gov.au.
+- Wilms tumour (or nephroblastoma) – this type of kidney cancer is most common in younger children, but it is still rare.

 Most people with kidney cancer have no symptoms and many are diagnosed with the disease when they see a doctor for an unrelated reason.
-Symptoms can, however, include:
+Symptoms can include: